mvwicky/mvwicky.github.io/_posts/2018-09-05-Some-More-Links.md

 date: 2018-09-05
 ---

+I meant to rewrite some of the synopses below,[^a] but I didn't quite have the time/will power to do so.
+So some of the paragraphs below contain half-baked thoughts and/or trains of thought that kinda just go nowhere.

 {% include link.html title="LeBron James' greatest weapon is his brain" link="http://www.espn.com/nba/story/_/id/11067098/lebron-james-greatest-weapon-brain" author="Brian Windhorst" %}
 LeBron James is awesome.
 I mean that not only in the common, modern sense of the word,[^1] but also in the more literal sense, I am filled with awe.